 And now, thanks to the rise in popularity of pellet grills, those same benefits can transfer over to all the cooking you do on the grill.

 The biggest benefit of convection ovens and grills?
 Time.
-Thanks to their design, convection ovens and grills cook things faster than traditional options, saving you oodles of time.
+Thanks to their design convection ovens and grills cook things faster than traditional options, saving you oodles of time.

 The second biggest benefit of convection ovens and grills?
-Amazingly flaky crusts, crispy poultry skins, and amazing browned foods sure to make the pickiest of eaters salivate in anticipation.
+Amazingly flaky crusts, crispy poultry skins, and amazing browned foods are sure to make the pickiest of eaters salivate in anticipation.
 The swirling hot air adds a level of perfection not found in normal grills or ovens.

 We’ve put together an introduction to convection cooking and how it works.
 Use this as a guide to start experimenting!

 What Makes a Convection Oven or Grill Different?

 A traditional oven heats from a single source then relies on radiation from the oven walls to transfer heat to food.
 Over time, you may realize one corner of your oven doesn’t get as hot as another corner, so your cooking is uneven, or requires rotating the dish partway through cooking.